lasyagayathrim-hub/WiFi-Aggregation-/README.md

-MPDU DELIMITER is added to understand where a AMPDU subframe starts/ends if we sniff, we cannot see AMPDUs as they will be processed. payload type : AMSDU or MSDU radio information element-> Last part of AMPDU set to 1.
+MPDU DELIMITER is added to understand where a AMPDU subframe starts/ends

+if we sniff, we cannot see AMPDUs as they will be processed.

+payload type : AMSDU or MSDU
+radio information element-> Last part of AMPDU set to 1.

+the max airtime of PPDU is 5.484 ms

 ## 2. Aggregation Flow Diagram